3doordigital/SoSensational/plugins/cleantalk-spam-protect/readme.txt

 Sometimes CAPTCHA reminds doodle 2x year old child.
 For users with vision problems captcha is just an insurmountable obstacle.
 Users hate captcha.
 Captcha for users means "hate".
 Unreadable CAPTCHA stops about 80% of site visitors.
 After 2 failed attempts to bring it up to 95% reject further attempts.
 At the sight of CAPTCHA and after input errors, many visitors leave the resource.
 Thus, CAPTCHA helps to protect the resource both from bots and visitors.
 CAPTCHA is not a panacea from spam.
 Doubts Concerning the Need for CAPTCHA?

+*“Ultimately, Captchas are useless for spam because they’re designed to tell you if someone is ‘human’ or not, but not whether something is spam or not.”
+Matt Mullenweg*

+You do not have to work in IT to know what spam is.
+Besides piles of unwanted e-mail, there are spam bots, or special software programs designed to act as human Web site visitors that are posting unwelcome messages over the Internet to advertise dubious services, while more often spammer messages do not even make much sense.
+Similarly to bacteria and viruses mutations developing antibiotic resistance in real world, spam bots are becoming more resilient penetrating Internet firewalls and security layers.

+*Why are they spamming me?*

+Spammers want to get backlinks from your site to improve their site's PageRank or redirect your visitors to malicious sites.This level of spam can damage your reputation with readers and commentators if you fail to tackle it.
+It is not uncommon for some WordPress websites to receive hundreds or even thousands of comments every week.
+However, by using a CleanTalk plugin, spam can be easily handled by your WordPress website.

+= CleanTalk's features =
+CleanTalk one of the fastest plug-in that allows you to lower the server load.
+One of the important parameters for each Web master is the speed of the site, so we make sure that our plug-in to consume as little as possible of server resources.
+Cloud service provides the advantage that all the checks take place in the cloud.

+The CleanTalk company developed unique algorithms to assess the behavior of the visitor.
+CleanTalk analyzes user behavior and parameter of the filled out form.
+Anti spam module, installed on the website, sends the behaviour parameters of the visitor or spam bot.
+These parameters are estimated, and service makes a decision – to post a message or to define it as spam and reject.
+On the basis of such checks, the service forms its own list of email addresses used by spam bots.
+Likewise the registrations of visitors are checked.
+The service adds not only email addresses to the blacklist, but also IP addresses and domains of the websites that are promoted through spam mailout.
+All of this happens automatically and requires no action from the administration of the website.
+At 2.5 million queries the service makes a mistake in 40-45 cases, i.e. CleanTalk detects spam with 99.9982% accuracy.
+We constantly monitor these errors and make adjustments to our algorithms”, so the team is aiming to improve those figures over time.

+All-in-one.
+CleanTalk immediately protects all forms – comments, registration, feedback, contacts.
+No need to install additional plug-ins for each form.
+You get save resources and increase performance of your website.

+Spam attacks log.
+Service CleanTalk records all filtered comments, registration and other spam attacks in the “Log of spam attacks” and stores the data in the log up to 45 days.
+Using the log, you can ensure reliable protection of your website from spam and no false/positive filtering.

+With the help of anti-spam by CleanTalk you can check existing comments and users, to find and quickly delete spam comments at once.
+This allows administrators of the Web sites automatically to check and identify spam bots, comments and users, which were not detected by conventional anti-spam tools.
+Checking existing comments and users is made on the basis of the nearly 2 million of certain spam bots.
+Detailed statistic allows CleanTalk customers to control the whole process.

+CleanTalk has got an advanced option “Spam FireWall”, this option allows blocking the most active spam bots before they get access to web site.
+It prevents loading of pages of the web site by spam bots, so your web server doesn’t need perform all scripts on these pages.
+Also it prevents scanning of pages of the web site spam bots.
+Therefore Spam FireWall significantly can reduce the load on your web server.
+Spam FireWall can mitigate HTTP/HTTPS DDoS attacks.
+When an intruder makes GET requests to attack your website.
+Spam FireWall blocks all requests from bad IP addresses.
+Your website gives infringer a special page with description of DDoS rejection instead of the website pages.
+Therefore Spam FireWall can help to reduce of CPU usage on your server.

+“CleanTalk team has been developing a cloud spam protection system for four years and has created a truly reliable anti-spam service designed for you to guarantee your safety”.

 = We recommend =
 Audience engagement plugin <a href="http://wordpress.org/plugins/feedweb/">Feedweb</a>